ronaldoucl/ronaldoucl/README.md

 ## 👨‍💻 About Me

-- 🎓 Junior Software Developer from Costa Rica.
+- 💼 Junior Software Developer at **Midas Bytes**, building and maintaining scalable web applications.
-- 💻 Currently pursuing a **Bachelor’s in Software Development** at **Brigham Young University–Idaho**.
+- 🎓 Pursuing a **Bachelor’s in Software Development** at **Brigham Young University–Idaho**.
-- 🚀 Experience in **full-stack development** with Angular, Laravel, and Python.
+- 🚀 Hands-on experience in **full-stack development** with **Angular, Laravel, Python, and SQL databases**.
-- 🤖 Interested in **AI-assisted programming**, web applications, and cloud technologies.
+- 🤖 Skilled in leveraging **AI-assisted programming tools** to boost productivity and code quality.
-- 🌱 Always learning and improving — passionate about **problem-solving and innovation**.
+- 🌱 Passionate about **problem-solving, continuous learning, and delivering real-world solutions** that create impact.

 ---